 Glucose-6-phosphate dehydrogenase (G6PD) deficiency

 asthma or allergies

-You are currently pregnant or you plan to become pregnant.
 Do not take this medicine whilst in the third trimester of pregnancy.
+Your doctor

 other medicines used to prevent blood clots, such as heparins and warfarin

 thrombolytic agents, medicines used to break down blood clots